-Sutton has served on teams representing clients in litigations involving the fields of metallurgy, computer architecture, semiconductors, user interface, cable set-top boxes, software, smartphones, and network communications.
-Some representative matters on which he has worked include:
+Sutton has represented clients in litigations involving the fields of medical devices, pharmaceuticals, wind turbine technology, turbofan engines, consumer products and packaging, metallurgy, computer architecture, semiconductors, cable set-top boxes, software, smartphones, and network communications and protocols.

 Sutton possesses a broad skillset from his years of litigation experience.
 His trial experience includes conducting examinations of expert witnesses, Markman hearings, and oral arguments before the Patent Trial and Appeal Board, as well as case management and crafting litigation strategy.
 He also counsels clients on IP licensing arrangements, including those leading up to or that resulted from corporate mergers and acquisitions.

 - Representing GE Renewables in district court litigation and inter partes review proceedings adverse to a competitor relating to wind turbine patents.

 - Representing Sanofi in litigation, IPR proceedings and Federal Circuit appeals relating to insulin formulations and insulin delivery devices.

 - Representing Altria in infringement litigation in multiple venues regarding a portfolio of patents directed to e-vapor and smoking cessation technology.

 - Representing Bio-Rad in district court litigation relating to droplet digital PCR.